m1010j/async-explorations-writeup/README.md

 As already mentioned, Node.js now provides experimental support for [workers][node-worker-threads].
 To compare the performance of asynchronous recursive functions, I wrote [`async-explorations-cli`][cli].
 This command-line tool allows us to benchmark our six Fibonacci functions in Node.js.
 Note that Node.js is built on V8, the JavaScript engine that also powers Chromium-based browsers.
 I've discovered a few surprising results:

 - Some functions ran significantly faster in Node.js than in Chromium-based browsers using Web Workers.
-In particular, on the 12-core Dell machine running Ubuntu:
+In particular, on the 12-core Dell machine running Ubuntu, we have the following:

   |                    |   Node.js   | Chromium-based browsers |
   | ------------------ | :---------: | ----------------------: |